How we transformed our theatres in Stratford-upon-Avon to create the best spaces for audiences, visitors and artists.

 The Swan Wing

-We have restored the facade and interior of the building, revealing the hidden heritage within the Swan Wing and enhancing the beautiful public spaces.
+We restored the facade and interior of the building, revealing the hidden heritage within the Swan Wing and enhancing the beautiful public spaces.